GaneshPrasadBhandari/MLproject_all_steps_kn/README.md

-## End to end machine learning project with all stepls and pipeline
+## End to end machine learning project with all steps and pipeline.